USA Call/Text:

 2. Stay active with regular exercise

 You’ve probably noticed how much easier it is to fall asleep after an active day.
 Being physically active improves sleep quality and increases daily stamina.
-You will also notice a boost in libido and better hormonal balance that powers sexual endurance.
+One of the best tips for better rest and recovery is exercise, which also boosts libido and better hormonal balance that powers sexual endurance.

 While exercising, you should follow these points:

-• Aim for at least 30 minutes daily.
+• Aim for at least 30 minutes of daily exercise.

 • Try light cardio like walking, strength training, or yoga during the day.